-The undersigned, a guarantor of the indebtedness of Capstone Turbine Corporation ("Company") to Wells Fargo Bank, National Association (as more fully defined in the Amendment, "Wells Fargo"), acting through its Wells Fargo Business Credit operating division, pursuant to the separate Guaranty dated February 9, 2009 ("Guaranty"), hereby (i) acknowledges receipt of the foregoing Amendment; (ii) consents and agrees to the terms (including without limitation the release set forth in Section 9 of the Amendment) and execution and performance thereof; (iii) reaffirms all obligations to Wells Fargo pursuant to the terms of the Guaranty; and (iv) acknowledges that Wells Fargo may amend, restate, extend, renew or otherwise modify the Credit Agreements and any indebtedness or agreement of the Company, or enter into any agreement or extend additional or other credit accommodations, without notifying or obtaining the consent of the undersigned and without impairing the liability of the undersigned under the Guaranty for all of the Company's present and future indebtedness to Wells Fargo.
+The undersigned, a guarantor of the indebtedness of Capstone Turbine Corporation ("Company") to Wells Fargo Bank, National Association (as more fully defined in the Amendment, "Wells Fargo"), acting through its Wells Fargo Business Credit operating division, pursuant to the separate Guaranty dated February 9, 2009 ("Guaranty"), hereby (i) acknowledges receipt of the foregoing Tenth Amendment to Credit and Security Agreements ("Amendment"); (ii) consents and agrees to the terms (including, without limitation, the release set forth in Section 8 of the Amendment) and execution and performance thereof; (iii) reaffirms all obligations to Wells Fargo pursuant to the terms of the Guaranty; and (iv) acknowledges that Wells Fargo may amend, restate, extend, renew or otherwise modify the Credit Agreements and any indebtedness or agreement of the Company, or enter into any agreement or extend additional or other credit accommodations, without notifying or obtaining the consent of the undersigned and without impairing the liability of the undersigned under the Guaranty for all of the

-CAPSTONE TURBINE INTERNATIONAL, INC.
+Company's present and future indebtedness to Wells Fargo.

-By: /s/ Edward Reich
+$CAPSTONE\ TURBINE\ INTERNATIONAL,\ INC.$

-Print Name: Edward Reich
+By: /s/ Edward I. Reich Print Name: Edw